tooryx/portbreaker/README.md

 ## About ##

-breakPort will try to make port-scan harder for an attacker.
-To do so, breakPort:

-   - Simulate fake banners on unallowed ports
-   - [TODO] Tries to make response as slow as possible.

-This result in very... very... long and inaccurate port scan.
+portbreaker will try to make port-scan harder for an attacker by spoofing fake banners on unallowed ports This result in very... very... long and inaccurate port scan.

 ## Usage ##